 Destination device troubleshooting

-If your OTP message shows that it was successfully delivered, you'll want to check with your end user to ensure they are able to successfully receive text messages.
+If your OTP message shows that it was successfully delivered or a device error (30005 or 30003), you'll want to check with your end user to ensure they are able to successfully receive text messages.
 If end users are reporting missing OTP SMS from your app, please troubleshoot with the following checklist:

 - Do you have the right phone number on file for your end user?